SeanSnake93/Project_2/README.md

 | :------------------------------------------------------------ | :--------------------------------------------------------- |
 | `ls -l`                                                      | "-rw-rw-r-- 1 seansnake93 seansnake93 14382 May 27 17:14 README.md"<br />"-rw**x**rw**x**r-**x** 1 seansnake93 seansnake93  1845 May 27 17:45 gitpush.sh" |

 I can see the Execute (`x`) Permissions is now present on the file.
-If I run this file in the SHH terminal in its directory location...
+If I run this file in the SSH terminal in its directory location...

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |